w3f/Grants-Program/applications/stampika.md

 - **Proof of Location & Attendance**: Tourism companies can leverage stampika to authenticate a user’s visit to specific landmarks.
 This is particularly valuable for implementing loyalty programs or gamified travel experiences, where visitors earn rewards for exploring multiple locations.
 - **Actionable Visitor Insights**: By capturing scan data, stampika channels anonymized travel patterns and behavior to relevant organizations.
 These insights can inform marketing strategies, optimize tourist flows, and support cultural and urban planning efforts.

 There aren’t any similar projects in the Polkadot Ecosystem (referencing https://parachains.info/#projects).
 We believe that this is one of the pioneer efforts to apply Web3 to the tourism industry.
+This could be due to the fact that this project is quite dependent on our business development efforts and the fact that NFC libraries are not as easy to work with in the past.

 ## 👥 Team